 Death is a temporary phenomenon for the body.
-Even in its morbid disposition in the dust, it awaits the day of resurrection.
+Even in its decayed disposition in the dust, it awaits the day of resurrection.

-The concept of the bodily resurrection is found in both Testaments — though it is more prominent in the latter, since “life and immortality” have been brought into fuller view through the gospel of Christ (2 Tim.
+The concept of the bodily resurrection is found in both the Old and New Testaments.
+However, it is more prominent in the New Testament, because “life and immortality” have been brought into fuller view through the gospel of Christ (2 Tim.
 1:10).